riccardoporreca/rmdgallery/README.md

 ### Page metadata and templates

+At the core of **rmdgallery** are R Markdown templates for the pages to be included in the website, containing placeholders for metadata.
+The details behind how templates define and make use of metadata are covered in section ['Custom templates'](#custom-templates) below.

-The metadata for each page to be included in the website are defined in JSON file(s) in the `meta` directory of the website project.
+The specific metadata of each individual page are defined in JSON file(s) in the `meta` directory of the website project.
 For example, the following JSON
 ```json
 {
   "foo": {